Irvin C. Miller’s Brown Skin Models. Showcard detail. Copy of original owned by Herman Forbes. Special Collections, ECU, Greenville, NC

 Even how the Models marketed themselves seems sometimes at odds.
 Clearly they were showcasing beautiful young women suggestively clothed: their lobby card was arrested once in Alabama, on suspicion of lewdness; other shows were promoted as having “no course [sic] jokes, no double entendres, nothing the most perfect lady will object to.”

-I have not found a 1947 Brown Skin Models roster, but in 1949, several in its cast also appeared in “Pitch a Boogie Woogie”: William Earl, Willie Jones, and Evelyn Whorton.
+I have not found a 1947 Brown Skin Models roster, but several in its 1949 cast also appeared in “Pitch a Boogie Woogie, which was filmed in Greenville, North Carolina that year: William Earl, Willie Jones, and Evelyn Whorton.
 The others in that 1949 show may also have been in the movie: Bertha Hayes; comic Clay Tyson, who later would become an Apollo Theater solo star comic himself during the 1950s and then James Brown’s comedian; comic and singer Earl Jackson; dancers Alex and Gracie Shavers; the Three Melody Tones; and orchestra leader Barney Johnson.
-According to Willie Jones, Tyson and Johnson had left the Models in 1947; both, he said, were in and out of the show during the post-War period.
+According to Willie Jones, Tyson and Johnson had left the Models in 1947 to return to New York; both, he said, were in and out of the show during the post-War period.

 In 1950, the Models were being billed as “William Earle’s New York revue with Barney Johnson’s orchestra.”
 Performers included Johnny Moon “and his mule team girls”; Bill Brown “and his dancing nymphs”; Clay Tyler [Tyson?], “new tap dancing find”; the Thunderbolt adagio team; “shapely Dolly Hopson” who dances the Hawaiian rumble, the crab back crawl, the African Jungle Hop,” and an Egyptian ceremonial.
 Plus: “comedy and a voluptuous prima donna.”

-In October 1954, Eubie Blake, Irvin C., and Flournoy Miller were working on a book for a new edition of Models, which opened in Washington, DC before moving to the Apollo for a February 25 show billed as as Irvin C. Miller’s Brown Skin Models of 1955, with Flournoy Miller, Mantan Moreland, Rastus Murray, Clay Tyson, Johnny Christian, the Rhythmaires, and Lee Richardson.
+In October 1954, Eubie Blake, Irvin C., and Flournoy Miller were working on a book for a new edition of Models, which opened in Washington, DC before moving to the Apollo for a February 25 show billed as Irvin C. Miller’s Brown Skin Models of 1955, with Flournoy Miller, Mantan Moreland, Rastus Murray, Clay Tyson, Johnny Christian, the Rhythmaires, and Lee Richardson.

 Irvin C. Miller